A02: CRUD Code Snippets

 As always, we have the following requirements:

-- The only command that the examiner will need to execute to run your application after cloning it from GitHub is
+- The only command that the examiner will need to execute to run your application after cloning it from GitLab is

-- You must use GitHub, and make several commits, to show how your completed assignment has evolved from the start to the end.
+- You must use GitLab, and make several commits, to show how your completed assignment has evolved from the start to the end.

-- To notify that you have completed the assignment, you must create a release of your examination repository on GitHub.
+- To announce that you have completed the assignment, you must create a release of your examination repository on GitLab.
 If a release is missing the examinators will not grade your assignment.

 You are free to set up your development environment.
 You will need a database connection.
 You are free to use Docker or a connection-string to mLab (see the database connection text for more information)